Mahindra & Mahindra Financial Services Limited Report on the Audit of the Standalone Financial Statements

 Auditor's Responsibilities for the Audit of the Standalone Financial Statements

-11. Our objectives are to obtain reasonabLe assurance about whether the Standalone Financial Statements as a whoLe are free from materiaL misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Standards on Auditing wiLL always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered materiaL if, individuaLLy or in the aggregate, they couLd reasonabLy be expected to influence the economic decisions of users taken on the basis of these StandaLone FinanciaL Statements.
+11. Our objectives are to obtain reasonable assurance about whether the Standalone Financial Statements as a whoLe are free from materiaL misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Standards on Auditing wilt always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if individuaLLy or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Standalone Financial Statements.

 • Identify and assess the risks of material misstatement of the Standalone Financial Statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve coLLusion, forgery, intentional omissions, misrepresentations, or the override of internal control;

-• Obtain sufficient appropriate audit evidence regarding the Standalone Financial Statements of the Company to express an opinion on the Standalone Financial Statements.
+• Obtain sufficient appropriate audit evidence regarding the Standalone Financial Statements of the Company to express an opinion on the Standalone Financial Statement.

 Report on Other Legal and Regulatory Requirements

-17. As required by Section 197(16) of the Act based on our audit, we report that the Company has paid remuneration to its Directors during the year in accordance with the provisions of and limits laid down under section 197 read with ScheduLe V to the Act.
+16. As required by Section 197(16) of the Act based on our audit, we report that the Company has paid remuneration to its Directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act.

 a) We have sought and obtained aLL the information and expLanations which to the best of our knowLedge and beLief were necessary for the purpose of our audit of the accompanying StandaLone FinanciaL Statements;